msu/csci-432-fall2022/project/part1.md

 By the end of the day tomorrow (13 September 2022), please submit a short writ-eup that defines the problem (the "WHAT").
 Be sure to include proper references for any external resources that you use.
-Don't hesitte to define variables to make defining the problem more precise (and easier to write down!)
+Don't hesitate to define variables to make defining the problem more precise (and easier to write down!)
 The problem statement should specify what the input and the output of the solution(s) should be.